ActiveCampaign/postmark-gem/README.md

 ## Parsing inbound

-Inbound processing allows you to send inbound emails to Postmark, which we then process and deliver to you via a web hook in nicely formatted JSON.
+Inbound processing allows you (or your users) to send emails to Postmark, which we then process and deliver to you via a web hook in a nicely formatted JSON document.

 Here is a simple Ruby/Sinatra application that does basic inbound processing.